 - 1. 'MRF' is a material removal process using an abrasive magnetic fluid whose viscosity is controlled by a magnetic field. - 2.
 'ERF' is a removal process using an abrasive fluid whose viscosity is controlled by an electric field. - 3.
 'Energetic particle beam finishing' uses Reactive Atom Plasmas (RAP) or ion-beams to selectively remove material. - 4.
 'Inflatable membrane tool finishing' is a process that uses a pressurized membrane that deforms to contact the workpiece over a small area. - 5.
 'Fluid jet finishing' makes use of a fluid stream for material removal. - 1-2.B.3.
-"Numerically controlled" or manual machine tools, and specially designed components, controls and accessories therefor, specially designed for the shaving, finishing, grinding or honing of hardened ( $R_c = 40$ or more) spur, helical and double-helical gears with a pitch diameter exceeding 1,250 mm and a face width of 15% of pitch diameter or larger finished to a quality of AGMA 14 or better (equivalent to ISO 1328 class 3). - 1-2.B.4.
+"Numerically controlled" machine tools, specially designed for the shaving, finishing, grinding or honing of hardened ($R_c = 40$ or more) spur, helical and double-helical gears having all of the following: - a.
+A pitch diameter exceeding 1,250 mm; - b.
+A face width of 15% of pitch diameter or larger; and - c.
+A finished quality of AGMA 14 or better (equivalent to ISO 1328 class 3). - 1-2.B.4.
 Hot "isostatic presses" having all of the following, and specially designed components and accessories therefor: - a.
-A controlled thermal environment within the closed cavity and a chamber cavity with an inside diameter of 406 mm or more: and - b.
+A controlled thermal environment within the closed cavity and a chamber cavity with an inside diameter of 406 mm or more; and - b.
 Having any of the following: - 1.
 A maximum working pressure exceeding 207 MPa; - 2.
 A controlled thermal environment exceeding 1,773 K (1,500° C); or - 3.
 A facility for hydrocarbon impregnation and removal of resultant gaseous degradation products.